magiruuvelvet/OTPGen/Android/README.md

 Swig is a tool to automatically generate language bindings for several programming languages.
-Since `libotpgen` is a larger C++ library with a lot of custom classes, writing bindings by hand is a mayor pita.
+Since `libotpgen` is a larger C++ library with a lot of custom classes, writing bindings by hand is a major pita.
 For this case I decided to make use of this tool.

 Note that Android Studio will not autocomplete the generated package and mark everything red.
 The compilation works though and a prober APK is built.
 Unit tests are working too.
 In case